 As I write this blog, Obsidian is already testing its mobile app with its paid customers.
 Soon expected to be arriving for public.

 This back and forth workarounds, got me tired and kind of pushed me to look for alternatives.
 Hence I moved to 👇.
 May be I’ll come back, only time will tell.
 Couple more tools to watch out for

 I did not get a chance to play with this tool as yet.
 But everything looks promising as far the promos and first looks are concerned.
 May be I’ll edit this blog with my review once I get my hands on it.

 Open source.
 Yeah open source.
 That’s kinda new for this segment right :-).
 Another Roam Research competitor in the making, but this is a device only tool.
 Meaning, you can set up your vault at your preferred location just like Obsidian.
 The rest of the functionalities look very similar to that of Roam.
 Still in very early stages, worthy to watch out for.

-Obsidian’s mobile app is coming soon.
-Upnote is still in early stages.
+Obsidian is a solid option if you are privacy oriented and prefer a great desktop and mobile application.
+Upnote is still in early stages, but with great abilitites.
 Mem hasn’t come up with pricing and a mobile app yet.
 They haven’t announced proper import export options yet.
-Reflect is too soon to judge.
+Reflect is pricey at 160$ per year.

 Bidirectional linking is the new kick across the Note-taking fraternity.
 Even the old wolves are working around bringing this feature.